Author

 P&Q University Lesson 13: Safety & the Environment

-Building an Environmental Management System (EMS) might sound like an overwhelming task for a smaller organization, but it doesn’t have to be.
+Editor's Note This is an old edition — Click to read the newest edition of the Pit & Quarry University Handbook Building an Environmental Management System (EMS) might sound like an overwhelming task for a smaller organization, but it doesn’t have to be.
 Taken in steps it’s a job that small- and medium-sized organizations can tackle.
 Let’s take you through the task’s basic steps: ■ Plan: Identifying environmental aspects and establishing goals■ Do: Training and operational controls■ Check: Monitoring and corrective action■ Act: Progress reviews and making needed changes to the EMS Photo by Kevin Yanik PLAN Time and resources are limited in any organization, and it’s important to use resources wisely.
 The information below illustrates 10 steps in the EMS planning process.
 Taking the time to figure out what needs to be done, how to do it, and who must be involved will pay big dividends down the road.
 Step 1.
 Define organization’s goals for EMS.
-The first step in EMS planning is to decide why you are pursuing development of an EMS.
-Are you trying to improve your environmental performance?
-For example, are you trying to comply with regulations… Keep Reading
+The first step in EMS planning is to decide why you… Keep Reading

 P&Q University Lesson 12- Maintenance & Optimization